The following Terms of Business apply to all treatments and services delivered on a private basis.

 A number of services we provide, especially surgical treatments, involve a significant investment in terms of preparation time and material.
 For many treatments, the materials we order and use are bespoke to the patient and the treatment being delivered.
 In addition, the clinical team will take a significant amount of time to prepare for the treatment, to ensure our high standards are consistently met.
 For example, a surgical or implant appointment of one hour will require up to two hours’ additional preparation and clear away time.

-For this reason, we charge a deposit for all courses of treatment and some consultations on the following terms.
+For this reason, we charge a deposit for some courses of treatment, new patient examinations and hygiene appointments.

 DISCUSSING YOUR RECORDS OR TREATMENT WITH OTHERS